 Trying to understand what wabi-sabi is makes me wonder if I can think of any examples from my own experience.
 The crocheted blanket my mum made that I’ve repaired many times comes to mind.
 I think of my guitar that I’ve had for more than twenty years now, which I bought from a friend, which has had its headstock broken twice and been glued back together, and which is worn in all of the places where I’ve worn it through long, loving and repeated use.

 In our consumption driven society, we are obliged to value newness above all.
 But as brilliant as they are, the treasures bought from Apple and Ikea have little to no wabi in them.

 Once they wear, even a little, they just don’t look as good as they did out of the box, let alone next to the latest version.
 These days, the choices we’re given don’t leave much for our future selves or our children to inherit.
 And as our things lose rather than increase in value with age, we feel devalued too.

 Wabi-sabi is said to underscore the impermanence of the world, but I see it as holding on to parts of it as well.
 For me it seems to trace a humble line.
 Like a moment when we might glimpse ourselves in the mirror and find ourselves older, but content with who we are.
 Like hearing a friend’s voice you haven’t heard in years.
 Like a lovely idea you can’t quite explain.

 Like a freshly raked path with a blush of leaves.

 Special thanks to Cath Colvin for telling me more about kintsugi and the story of her latest tattoo.

 Liked this story?
-Subscribe to get Rabbit Hole & Little Dogeared Books delivered to your inbox, plus bonus material, ideas and encouragement to inspire you in your own creative work.
+Subscribe to get Rabbit Hole & Little Dogeared Books delivered to your inbox.